The University of San Francisco has found its next athletic director.

 McDermott becomes one of 37 current female athletic director in Division I (excluding interim ADs) who handle a school’s entire athletic department (Christine Plonsky at Texas is the women’s athletic director, while Chris Del Conte handles the men).
-She would be the second female to take the reins of the San Francisco athletic department, after Debbie Gore-Mann, who preceded Sidwell, and has experience at all levels of an athletic department, from player to coach to administrator.
+She would be the second female to take the reins of the San Francisco athletic department, after Debbie Gore-Mann, who preceded Sidwell.

-McDermott earned her bachelor’s degree in sociology and physical education from San Francisco while earning four letters playing varsity volleyball, before earning a master’s degree in educational administration from Stanford.
+McDermott earned her bachelor’s degree in sociology and physical education from San Francisco while playing varsity volleyball, before earning a master’s degree in educational administration from Stanford.
 She took the job as the Dons’ Executive Senior Associate AD for Internal Operations in the fall of 2016.

 Before returning to her alma mater, McDermott served as the athletic director of Division II Cal State East Bay (from 2015 to 2016), and before that, spent 20 years at Metro State in Denver, with her final 17 there spent as the athletic director.